Understanding Cameco's Unusual Options Activity | Benzinga

 Understanding Cameco's Unusual Options Activity

-Cameco (NYSE:CCJ) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $17.12 following the option alert.
+Shares of Cameco (NYSE:CCJ) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $17.32.

 - Expiration Date: 2021-09-17